animachine/docs/dom-picker.md

 ### Tricks
 ![](gifs/dom-picker-commandclick.gif)

- If the DOM node you click has a parent that already belongs to a Track, animachine will select that track.
-It's usually the expected behavior but if you to pick the first DOM node just hold command/ctrl down while you clicking.
+ If the DOM node you click has a parent that already belongs to a Track, animachine will select that Track.
+It's usually the expected behavior but if you want to pick the first DOM node under the mouse just hold command/ctrl down while you clicking.